 York said that Buxton “read other parts of the Bible which he said proved that a man under certain conditions could go to war and fight and kill and still be a good Christian.”

-York took a 10-day leave to go home.
-When he returned to his 82nd Infantry Division, having acquired the belief that God wanted him to fight.
-In May 1918 his unit went to Le Havre, France to set up a headquarters in what was called the Saint-Mihiel sector.
-That September, the division launched their first major American operation in the Battle of Saint-Mihiel.
-It was a success, and Alvin York was promoted to corporal.
+York took a 10-day leave to go home and returned to his 82nd Infantry Division, having acquired the belief that God wanted him to fight.
+In May 1918, his unit went to Le Havre, France to set up a headquarters in what was called the Saint-Mihiel sector.
+By this point, York had gotten much more used to life in the military.

-American troops had already advanced 10 miles.
-On Oct.
+American troops had already advanced 10 miles and on Oct.
 8 they came under heavy German machine gun fire.
 Heavy casualties ensued, but 17 men were able to take advantage of the hilly terrain and slip behind German lines.
-Sergeant Bernard Early led the 17 men and Alvin York was one of them.
+Sergeant Bernard Early led the 17 men with Alvin York one of them.

 York didn’t want to kill more than was necessary, so he told the German officer to surrender, which he did.
 The feat earned Alvin York a promotion to sergeant and the Distinguished Service Cross.

 Eventually, he agreed under certain conditions.
-The first was that his share of the profits would go to a bible school.
+The first was that his share of the profits would go to a Bible school.
 The second was that whoever played his wife in the film wouldn’t be a smoker.
 And the third was that actor Gary Cooper would play the starring role.

 All of York’s demands were met in and in 1941 the film Sergeant York was released.
 It used York’s personal diary for reference and was the highest-grossing film of the year.